DevTeam/Pure.DI/readme/FooterTemplate.md

     .Root<IService>("MyService");
 ```

-In this case, the property for type _IService_ will have a specific name and will be available for direct use.
+In this case, the property for type _IService_ will be named _MyService_ and will be available for direct use.
 The result of its use will be the creation of a composition of objects with a root of type _IService_:

 ```c#
 public IService MyService